documente/.github/profile/README.md

 ## How does it work?

-Documenté reads markdown files containing Phrasé specifications and generates [Cypress](https://www.cypress.io/) tests from them.
+Documenté reads markdown files containing Phrasé specifications and generates tests from them.
-The generated tests are then executed by Cypress.
+The generated tests are then executed by your test runner of choice.

 Documenté can be launched from the command line, from its programmatic API, or can be integrated in a CI/CD pipeline.

+You can also skip the test extraction and directly write your tests with Phrasé inside your favorite automated test framework.

 You can refer to the [kitchen sink application](https://documente.github.io/kitchen-sink) to get an overview of Documenté testing capabilities.